HirenPatel15620/HirenPatel15620/readme.md

 <h1 align="center"> Hey 👋 , I'm Hiren Patel ✌️ </h1>

 <h3 align="center">
-    An awesome .Net Developer at <a href="https://www.tatvasoft.com/">Tatvasoft</a>.
+    An awesome .Net Core Web Api Developer at <a href="https://www.tatvasoft.com/">Tatvasoft</a>.
 </h3>

-There is a some mini Project & assignment which is done in my training period
+There is a some mini Project & assignment which is done in my first 4-months of training period

 <h2> Hey there!
 I'm HirenPatel. </h2>